Articulation with the fingers: playing cuts and strikes on the ocarina

 - If needed, your right hand can be used to stop the cutting finger from lifting too high.

-After some time, a few minutes to a few days, the action will enter muscle memory and you'll be able to do it at speed without the finger lifting too high.
+After a few minutes to a few days, the action will enter muscle memory, and you'll be able to do it at speed without the finger lifting too high.

 And let's try playing it:

-- Articulate the 3 quarter notes by cutting with the middle finger on the beat.
+- Articulate the three quarter notes by cutting with the middle finger on the beat.

-You may find that at first your cuts are long enough to have obvious pitch.
-Try to centre them around the beat and their duration will reduce with practice.
+You may find that at first your cuts are long enough to have an obvious pitch.
+Try to centre them around the beat, and their duration will reduce with practice.

 Also: